Rome.us

 Museo Hendrik Christian Andersen

 Hendrik Christian Andersen was a Norwegian painter and sculptor.
 He was born in 1872 but moved to the United States as a child.
-However, he worked in Rome for the biggest part of his life (for almost forty years) until he died in 1940.
+However, he worked in Rome for the most significant part of his life (for almost forty years) until he died in 1940.

-He designed the building that now houses his museum, providing both a space for the exhibition of the completed works – the Gallery on the ground floor – and a Studio dedicated to creation.
-Both spaces can be visited and are home to Andersen’s monumental sculptures and his pictorial and graphic work, for a total of about 700 works.
+He designed the building that now houses his museum, providing a space for the exhibition of the completed works – the Gallery on the ground floor – and a Studio dedicated to creation.
+Both spaces can be visited and are home to Andersen’s monumental sculptures and his pictorial and graphic work, about 700 works.

-• The museum is open from Tuesday to Sunday from 9.30 am to 7.30 pm (admission allowed up to half an hour before closing time)
+- The museum is open from Tuesday to Sunday from 9.30 am to 7.30 pm (admission is allowed up to half an hour before closing time)

 Museo Giacomo Manzù